fizwit/filesystem-reporting-tools/README.md

 filesystem-reporting-tools
 ==========================

-Tools to help system administors manage very large file systems
+Tools to help system administors monitor very large file systems

+pwalk
+_____
-pwalk:  (Parallel Walk) Walk a file system using many threads in parallel.
+pwalk (Parallel Walk).
+Walk a file system using many threads in parallel.

-Build and install
+### Build and install ###
 pwalk is a single C program.
 Once compiled pwalk runs on every flavor of Linux.
-Default Linux builds do not have the libraries need to build pwalk.
+Default Linux builds do not have the libraries needed to build pwalk.
 Installing the 'lib32gcc1' package to Ubuntu provides all the libraries and tools necessary to build pwalk.
+To build pwalk just compile pwalk.c.
+This one gcc command is that is needed.

-to make: gcc -pthread pwalk.c -o pwalk
+gcc -pthread pwalk.c -o pwalk

-Purpose -
+### Purpose ###
 pwalk was written to solve the problem of reporting disk usage for large file systems.
 Single name space file systems with tens of millions of files are time consuming to traverse and report on.
 Traditional file systems like NFS